algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 ## Example Code
-The following code puts everything together, and runs Metropolis algorithm for $$N$$ steps.
+The following code puts everything together, and runs Metropolis algorithm for a number of  steps given by `num_steps`.
 All the positions visited by the algorithm are then written to a file, which can be later read and fed into a histogram or other density calculating scheme.

 {% method %}
 {% sample lang="py" %}
 [import, lang:"python"](code/python/metropolis.py)
 {% endmethod %}

-## Things to consider

-### Any symmetric function can be used to generate the step

-So far the function $$g$$ we used for  generating the next step is a random number in the interval $$(-1,1)$$.
-However, this can be any function symmetric about $$0$$ for the above algorithm to work.
-For example, it can be a number randomly from a list of numbers like $$[ -3, -1, -1, +1, +1, +3]$$.
-In higher dimensions, the function should be symmetric in all directions, such as multidimensional Gaussian function.
-However, the choice of $$g$$ can affect how quickly the target distribution is achieved.
-The optimal choice for $$g$$ is not a trivial problem, and depends on the nature of the target distribution, and what you're interested in.

-### A runaway walker

-In the example above, the probability decays very quickly as $$\left|x\right| \rightarrow \infty$$.
-But sometimes, the function can flatten out and decay more slowly, so that the acceptance probability is always close to 1.
-This means it will behave a lot like a random walker in those regions, and may drift away and get lost!
-So it is a good idea to apply some boundaries beyond which $$f(x)$$ will simply drop to zero.